 Variations

-Add toppings - I'm all about toppings.
+- Add toppings - I love toppings.
 You can change up the sprinkles, add a few white chocolate chips, or even find another fun option that you want to add for Valentine's Day fun.
+You can even add Valentine M&M candies.

 Common Questions